hsheric0210/StealthModule.NET/README.md

     * Manual map core Win32 libraries to bypass API hooking and evade AV/EDR.

-* Use native methods in C# without any P/Invokes.
-(No more P/Invoke to `GetProcAddress`)
+* Use Win32 or your own DLL's native methods in C# without P/Invoke or `LoadLibrary` and `GetProcAddress`

     * Make your program easy-to-obfuscate while using native method calls.
-(String Encryption and Resource Encryption will make your protection stronger)
+(The obfuscator's String Encryption will make your protection stronger)

+        * You can store your own native DLL to the program resource, and then load it in-memory on runtime.
+(The obfuscator's Resource Encryption will also help you in this case)

 ## How to use